waitheramwaurar/Spotify-and-youtube-project/README.md

 To explore this possibility, I focused on answering a few key questions:

-**1. What are the top 10 most-streamed songs and artists on Spotify, and how are they performing on YouTube?**
+**1. Who are the most-streamed artists on Spotify, and how are they performing on YouTube?**

-This gives insight into whether the most-listened to songs on Spotify also attract views on YouTube basically, is there an audience overlap?
+This gives insight into whether the most-listened to artists on Spotify also attract views on YouTube basically, is there an audience overlap?

-**2. What are the top 10 most-viewed songs on YouTube, and how do they perform on Spotify?**
+**2. Who are the most-viewed artists on YouTube, and how do they perform on Spotify?**

 This tells us whether videos that are popular on YouTube have a listener base on Spotify — helpful to know if YouTube users would actually shift apps if their favorite content were to be offered on Spotify, which is lower-priced compared to YouTube.